Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 \subsection{Newly discovered faint LAEs at $z\approx 3.1$ in proximity to LAB\,1}

 As mentioned in Section \ref{sec:adapt-lyalpha-image}, our S/N map revealed four detections that are not embedded in the extended Ly$\alpha$ radiation from the blob.
 We labelled those sources 1 -- 4 in Figure~\ref{fig:maxsn}.
 These sources are detected with S/N$>6$ in the \texttt{LSDCat} cross-correlated datacube.
-Formally there exists one more detection with S/N$>6$ at $z=3.1$ close to the eastern border of Figure~\ref{fig:maxsn}, however this detection turned out to be an artifact near the edge of our field of view.
+Formally there exists one more detection with S/N$>6$ at $z=3.1$ close to the eastern border of Figure~\ref{fig:maxsn}, however this detection turned out to be an artefact near the edge of our field of view.

 The coordinates, Kron-radii, and fluxes of the newly detected LAEs are listed in Table~\ref{tab:laes}.
 These measurements have been obtained with the \texttt{LSDCat} software \citep{Herenz2017}.
 In Figure~\ref{fig:laes} we show the spectral profiles of the detections.
 These 1D spectra have been extracted within a circular aperture of radius $R_\mathrm{kron}$.
-No other lines are detected at these positions.
-Moreover, the line-profiles are reminiscent of the characteristic red-asymmetric line-profiles seen in LAEs \citep[][]{Yamada2012}.
-Thus we are confident that the sources are LAEs in physical proximity to the blob.
+No other lines are detected at these positions and thus we are confident that the sources are LAEs in physical proximity to the blob.
+Additionally, two of the line-profiles (LAE 3 \& LAE 4) are reminiscent of the characteristic red-asymmetric line-profiles seen typically in LAEs \citep[e.g.][]{Dawson2007,Yamada2012}.
 At $z=3.1$ the range of the measured fluxes is $\log F_\mathrm{Ly\alpha} [\mathrm{erg}\,\mathrm{s}^{-1}\mathrm{cm}^{-2}] = -17.2 \dots -16.6$, which corresponds to Ly$\alpha$ luminosities $\log L_\mathrm{Ly\alpha}[\mathrm{erg}\,\mathrm{s}^{-1}] = 41.7 \dots 42.3$.
 Hence those galaxies occupy the faint-end ($L_\mathrm{Ly\alpha} < L_\mathrm{Ly\alpha}^*$) of the LAE luminosity function \citep{Drake2017a,Drake2017,Herenz2019} and are thus below the detection limit of classical narrow-band imaging surveys.